noops888/jfk-files-text/README.md

-├── downloader_scripts/        # Scripts for downloading files from the National Archives │   ├── csv/                   # csv files listing direct download URLs for all files │   └── xlsx/                  # xlsx files from the National Archives with additional details about each file ├── extraction_scripts/        # Scripts for converting PDFs to text │   ├── linux/                 # Linux-specific extraction tools │   ├── macOS/                 # macOS-specific extraction tools │   └── find_missing.py        # Utility to find missing conversions
+├── downloader_scripts/        # Scripts for downloading files from the National Archives │   ├── csv/                   # csv files listing direct download URLs for all files │   └── xlsx/                  # xlsx files from the National Archives with additional details about each file ├── extraction_scripts/        # Scripts for converting PDF to text │   ├── linux/                 # Linux-specific extraction tools │   ├── macOS/                 # macOS-specific extraction tools │   └── find_missing.py        # Utility to find missing conversions